dasein/cv/hpfennig.e.rst

   infrastructure running in AWS on Kubernetes
 * Implemented a Git precommit workflow with Gerrit and Jenkins for all internal repos to ensure code review, code compliance and testing
-* Deployed build and stage architecture in both GCE and AWS for our hosted product and build/test environments
+* Deployed build and stage architecture in both GCP and AWS for our hosted product and build/test environments

 .. class:: jobtitle